What is a Genome?

 - The National Human Genome Research Institute’s website for the Human Genome Project: click here

 This website is intended for the general public and is very informative.
 The Human Genome Project is only one of the topics discussed, but the whole website is devoted to human genetics so it is very helpful.

-This is the NIH’s press release about the working draft of the human genome.
+This file presents an overview of what the human genome is.
 It is fairly easy to read.